-Swift moth caterpillars live in soil feeding on plant roots and at the base of plant stems which can cause plants to collapse.
+Swift moth caterpillars live in soil feeding on plant roots and at the base of plant stems.

 A mixture of nematode species for controlling caterpillars and some other vegetable pests is sold as Fruit and Vegetable Protection and is available from some biological control suppliers.
 To be effective the nematodes need to be watered into moist soil while soil temperatures are in the range of 12-20ºC (54-68ºF).
 These temperatures occur between April and September.
 Nematodes should be applied as soon as possible after purchase, following the suppliers’ instructions.
 It may be necessary to water the soil before and after application to ensure the soil is sufficiently moist for nematode activity and survival.
 Repeat application may be necessary.

-There are currently no pesticides available to home gardeners or the treatment of soil pests.
+There are currently no pesticides available to home gardeners for the treatment of soil.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.